ShivaKakarla512/ravenous/README.md

 # ravenous
-React App that used Yelp API to get restaurant details based on various settings. https://ravenousreactapp.netlify.app/
+Web application for users to find restaurants based on various settings such as name, location, ratings, and reviews.
+Made using React and Yelp API.
+Deployed on Netlify.

+https://ravenousreactapp.netlify.app/